jackPhn/CSS586_Project/README.md

 # CSS586_Project

-Music related machine learning project

-Potential Tasks:

-- Music transcription
-- Music representation learning and clustering
-- Music generation
+Generative music modeling on symbolic (MIDI) and audio music data.

 ## Setup

-This is a Python 3 project.
+This is a Python 3 project using TensorFlow 2.

 Dependencies are specified in the conda environment file [environment.yml](./environment.yml).